 Great Falls is a larger medium-sized city located in the state of Montana.
 With a population of 59,638 people and 19 constituent neighborhoods, Great Falls is the third largest community in Montana.

-Great Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Great Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Great Falls are a mix of both white- and blue-collar jobs.
 Overall, Great Falls is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Great Falls who work in office and administrative support (13.83%), sales jobs (10.63%), and food service (8.34%).

 The per capita income in Great Falls in 2010 was $24,733, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
 This equates to an annual income of $98,932 for a family of four.
 However, Great Falls contains both very wealthy and poor people as well.